Ryanmh1024/final-case-study/README.md

 ## Course Concept(s): Name the specific module concept/tool you used

-I worked based on Case 3 where we used bash and the command line interface to find specific data within a dataset.
-However, I took the case one step further by both finding the data inside the dataset, and then visualizing it with a front end index.html file and a back end app.py file.
-In addition, it uses a Flask API to connect the front end to the back end, as well as create a webpage in general.
+I worked based on Case 4 and 5 with Flask API where we create a backend app.py file and a frontend index.html file and connect them using Flask.
+I created get requests in the app.py file to pull the dataset and then pull the mean salary for each major based on the dropdown that was outlined in the index.html file.
+In addition, I encased both files and the dataset within a Dockerfile so that they could be run in a container, making the project more portable.

 ## Architecture Diagram: Include a PNG in /assets and embed it here